 Install Xfce Desktop Environment on Debian 10 Buster

-If you are trying to install xrdp Remote Desktop Server on Debian 10 Buster Server system.
+Moreover, if you are trying to install xrdp Remote Desktop Server on Debian 10 Buster Server system.
 Then first you have to install a Desktop Environment on your Debian 10 Server.
 Xfce Desktop Environment is the most suitable desktop environment for this as it is lightweight and fast.
 Also you can install any other desktop environment to your liking.
 Because Xrdp Server connects to graphical interface only and Debian 10 Server does not have the graphical interface.
 To install the Desktop Environment on Debian 10 Server open the terminal window and issue the following command.

 sudo apt update && sudo apt upgrade